Updating Firmware#

 Note

-All ChipWhisperer scopes and FPGA targets have a ROM base bootloader, meaning it is effectively impossible to “brick” your ChipWhisperer by updating or erasing its firmware.
+All ChipWhisperer scopes and FPGA targets have a ROM base bootloader, meaning it is effectively impossible to “brick” your ChipWhisperer device by updating or erasing its firmware.

 Warning